PingRen32/Inkyphat_Assistant/resources/ShibaInu_resources/README.md

 Solving this, use the colswap function within inkyphat.show_image() function.

-In this case, the colswap = [1,0,2] to correct the display color.
+In this case, the colswap = [1,0,2] or other are used to correct the display color.

 For more detial, visit http://docs.pimoroni.com/inkyphat/index.html#